The Anniversary of the Battle of Gettysburg

 Wednesday, July 1 - Friday, July 3, 2026

 The three-day Battle of Gettysburg marked a turning point not only in the course of the American Civil War, but also for the future of the United States of America.
-Join Park Rangers and Licensed Battlefield Guides during the 163rd Anniversary of the battle for a series of free guided walks and talks that discuss, explore, and reflect on this important chapter in our nation’s history.
+Join Park Rangers and Historians for a series of free indoor lectures that discuss, explore, and reflect on this important chapter in our nation’s history.
+These special 60-minute programs explore aspects of the Battle of Gettysburg and Civil War Era.

 Wednesday, July 1